Kinship Guardianship Assistance Payment (Kin-GAP) Program

 A relative legal guardian does not need to have resided in California or have previously met California residency requirement for the case to be eligible for Kin-GAP payments and benefits.

 Relative guardians must apply for Medicaid on behalf of the federally eligible child in the new state of residence.
 A Medicaid "COBRA" letter may be obtained from the Eligibility Unit to expedite the application process.
-Families moving out of California or the United States must be encouraged to research the applicable laws of the new state or country of residency to determine the impact the move will have on all other issues, including the ability to enroll the child in school, arrange for health coverage and accessibility to other appropriate services with California and access other appropriate resources.
+Families moving out of California or the United States must be encouraged to research the applicable laws of the new state or country of residency to determine the impact the move will have on all other issues, including the ability to enroll the child in school, arrange for health coverage and accessibility to other appropriate services within California and access to other appropriate resources.

 Successor Guardian in the Federal Kin-GAP Program

-The successor guardian does not have to be a relative or nonrelative extended family member (NREFM) to be eligible for Kin-GAP funding under the new federal law.
+The successor guardian does not have to be a relative or nonrelative extended family member (NREFM) to be eligible for Kin-GAP funding under the Federal law.
 Documentation of the relationship between the child and the proposed successor guardian, as required by WIC Section 11391(c), is not required for naming a successor guardian or for funding purposes, but it may be required for establishing the guardianship.
 Nothing in federal law precludes the kinship guardian from identifying more than one successor guardian.

 To ensure eligibility is maintained for federally-funded Kin-GAP cases, it is strongly recommended that a successor guardian be named when executing the initial Kin-GAP agreement.
 If the current guardian is not able, or is unwilling, to identify a successor guardian at the time of initial agreement, a successor guardian may be subsequently named in an amendment to the agreement.